mykeels/Outsorcery/README.md

 var worker = new OutsourcedWorker(provider);

 // Manual creation
-var result = await new RetryWorker(worker, 2, e => e.InnerException is CommunicationException)
+var result =
+    await new RetryWorker(worker, 2, e => e.InnerException is CommunicationException)
                 .DoWorkAsync(myWorkItem, cancellationToken);

 // Extension method
-var result = await worker.WithRetries(2, e => e.InnerException is CommunicationException)
+var result =
+    await worker.WithRetries(2, e => e.InnerException is CommunicationException)
                 .DoWorkAsync(myWorkItem, cancellationToken);
 ```

-Work Servers suppress all exceptions they encounter while processing a client connection and its associated work.
+Work Servers suppress all exceptions that they encounter while processing a client connection and its associated work.
 To receive notification when client related exceptions occur, subscribe to the RemoteWorkException event.

 ```
 // SERVER APPLICATION